-Linked to this, one of the Partnership Plan actions is to move towards a coordinated, strategic approach to mitigate the recreational impacts of the significant levels of new housing proposed in the areas surrounding the National Park.
+Linked to this, one of the Partnership Plan actions is to move towards a more coordinated, strategic approach to mitigate the recreational impacts of the significant levels of new housing proposed in the areas surrounding the National Park.
 Up and until now, this has largely happened independently in local authorities around the New Forest, but the benefits of a more coordinated, strategic approach are recognised.

 For the foreseeable future, there is likely to be an increased demand for 'staycation' holidays and further recreational demands placed on the National Park.
 A joint 'care for the Forest, care for each other' action plan was put in place for 2021 (and will be repeated in 2022) but we recognise that we need to take forward the longer-term actions that have already been agreed to manage these increasing recreational pressures.
-This is likely to entail a fundamental review of an increasingly outdated and fragmented infrastructure that includes campsites, car parks and the way marked off road cycle routes.
-There is also a need to secure opportunities for significant new nature rich green spaces for recreation close to where people live, to both take pressure away from the protected habitats of the New Forest and to create healthy communities for the future, such as exploring the feasibility of a new country park to benefit the growing resident populations on the Waterside.
+This is likely to entail a fundamental review of an increasingly outdated and fragmented infrastructure that includes campsites, car parks and the waymarked off road cycle routes.
+There is also a need to secure opportunities for significant new nature-rich green spaces for recreation close to where people live. to both take pressure away from the protected habitats of the New Forest

-- Estimated increase in the level of recreational access to protected sites of around 11%, solely from new housing within a 25km radius of the New Forest's internationally designated nature conservation sites. - Almost 130,000 new dwellings / 16.4% increase in housing within 25km of the New Forest SAC/SPA/Ramsar sites by 2036
+- Estimated increase in the level of recreational access to protected sites of around 11%, solely from new housing within a 25km radius of the New Forest's internationally designated nature conservation sites - Almost 130,000 new dwellings / 16.4% increase in housing within 25km of the New Forest Special Area of Conservation (SAC), Special Protection Area (SPA) and Ramsar sites by 2036.